KsAmJ/PS5-Auto-Jailbreak-and-Auto-Run-Payload-/README.md

 - More Payloads per row
 - Payload description on hover
 - Energy Saving & Sleep Mode ♻️: The board will run for 5 minutes then it will enter sleep mode after to save energy and prevent overheating.
 If you wish to keep the board running, then hold the RESET button for 2 seconds when the green LED light is up until it changes the green LED color 🟢 to 🌈 multi RGB colors cycle.
 (To wake up the board either press one time on the BOOT button or power cycle it)
 - PS5 User Guide Integration: Now you can use the User Guide to load the Auto JB.
 Just Accept the Certificate and it will JB + Auto load payload.
-You can either use the User Guide or ESP Host App "Recommended after 1st JB be installed and used"
+You can either use the User Guide or "ESP Host App" which is Recommended after 1st JB to be installed and used

 **PS5 UTMX2 with the following Payloads included**